Time tracking for hourly employees may seem like a recent innovation –but the concept of tracking time has been around for millennia.

 Web Based Software

-While the internet first made an appearance some 25 years ago, web-based tracking tools didn’t make an entrance until a few years ago.
+While the internet first made an appearance some 25 years ago, employee online mobile apps didn’t make an entrance until a few years ago.
 Today, there is an explosion of companies that are making the switch to web-based time tracking software and these systems are the go-to tracking option of choice.
 They offer flexibility, allowing you to access data no matter what device you’re on, and also ensure accuracy –with verified sign-in features, they help to prevent time theft or to keep workers from exaggerating the number of hours they work –something that 43 percent of hourly workers admitted to doing, according to time and attendance systems reviews firm Software Advice.
 The only downside is that with so many programs available, it can be a challenge to choose the right one for your company –so make your decision carefully and ensure you find one that has all of the features that you’re after.

 It’s fascinating to look at the chances that time tracking has gone through over the years.
 And as you can see, things are certainly moving in the right direction.
 The time tracking tools that we have today are vastly superior to the systems of yesteryear –and only continue to improve as the years go by.
 Companies that want to stand the test of time should look to implement systems and features that will help them to stay current and competitive in today’s constantly changing world –and that includes implementing a robust and up-to-date time tracking system that makes payroll and billing as simple, efficient, and accurate as it can be.